webex/webex-js-sdk/README.md

 }
 ```

 The above pacakge accepts a **distribution tag**, which will match an available `tag` from the [current tags section](https://www.npmjs.com/package/webex?activeTab=versions) of [NPMJS](https://www.npmjs.com/) as well as a list of packages that should be updated when the command executes (this will collect the latest synced version).
-It is recommended to provide the `--packages` argument with the complete list of `@webex`-scoped packages your project consumes in order to promote well-syncronized version between all packages.
+It is recommended to provide the `--packages` argument with the complete list of `@webex`-scoped packages your project consumes in order to promote well-syncronized versions between all packages.

-The `@webex/package-tools` package contains a collection fo helpful tools used to manage packages within this project from both within and outside of this project.
+The `@webex/package-tools` package contains a collection of helpful tools used to manage packages within this project from both within and outside of this project.
 Please review the [documentation](./packages/tools/package/) associated with the `@webex/package-tools` package for more information.

 ### Running and Viewing Samples

 ![Notice: Needs Improvement](https://img.shields.io/badge/Notice-Needs%20Improvement-darkred?style=flat-square)

 Sample code can be found within the [samples documentation folder](./docs/samples).
 You can preview the contents of this folder by navigating to [https://webex.github.io/webex-js-sdk/samples/](https://webex.github.io/webex-js-sdk/samples/) or by building them locally.
-Please see our [contribute guide](./CONTRIBUTING.md) for more information.
+Please see our [contributing guide](./CONTRIBUTING.md) for more information.

 ## Contribute